 - 35th Annual Parade of Lights and Winter Wonderland

 Downtown San Rafael

 Friday, noon–8 pm & Saturday, 9 am–noon

-Downtown San Rafael will once again commence the holiday season with its Winter Wonderland, Parade of Lights, and Holiday Marketplace with arts and crafts that starts the Friday after Thanksgiving and continues through Saturday November 30.
-On Friday, there will be free snow sledding and kids activities from noon–4:30 pm and 6–8 pm, and Holiday Marketplace from noon–8 pm.
-The Parade of Lights begins at 5:30 pm with Santa and Mrs. Claus's arrival and, a tree-lighting takes place immediately after.
-Kids activities and snow sledding continue on Saturday, November 30, from 9 am–noon.
-On Fourth Sreet from B Street to Lootens Place in downtown San Rafael.
+Downtown San Rafael will once again commence the holiday season with its Winter Wonderland, Parade of Lights, and Holiday Marketplace with arts and crafts that starts the Friday after Thanksgiving.
+On Friday: free snow sledding, kids activities (noon–4:30 pm & 6–8 pm), Holiday Marketplace (noon–8 pm) and the Parade of Lights (5:30 pm) with Santa and Mrs. Claus's arrival and a tree-lighting immediately after.
+On Saturday, kids activities and snow sledding continues (9 am–noon).
+Location: Fourth Street from B Street to Lootens Place in downtown San Rafael.
 For more info, visit their website.

 Enjoy free live entertainment for the entire family throughout the day culminating with the lighting of the Ghirardelli Square tree at 5:30 pm.
 This year’s festivities will include live music, children’s entertainment and a visit from Santa.
-Christina Loren, NBC Bay Area’s Meteorologist will emcee the event.
-Ghirardelli Square, 900 North Point Street (at Beach and Larkin), San Francisco.
+Location: Ghirardelli Square, 900 North Point Street (at Beach and Larkin), San Francisco.
 For more info, visit their website.

 Friday, 6 pm